IPCC-WG1/Chapter-2_Fig31/README.md

 # Trend plots of Ocean Color for the IPCC report
 Code to generate trend plots of Chl concentrations based on the v4.2 OC-CCI L4 satellite derived Chlorophyll product.
-Downloading and processing the data require about 70GB of disk space and prefarbly a machine with 32GB RAM.
+Downloading and processing the data require about 70GB of disk space and preferably a machine with 32GB RAM.
 The code is parallelized and will utilize multicore architectures.

 ## Installation
 All code is written in python 3.7+ and mainly uses commonly available packages.
-The plotting functions are based on cartopy which can be a bit difficult to install, it therefore advisabel to use the [conda](https://docs.conda.io/en/latest/miniconda.html]) package manager:
+The plotting functions are based on cartopy which can be a bit difficult to install, it therefore advisable to use the [conda](https://docs.conda.io/en/latest/miniconda.html]) package manager:

 ```
 conda env create -f environment.yml